 There is a big collection of old and modern, Greek and international banknotes, including the first banknote of the first Greek goverment in 19th century.
 On the 2nd floor you can watch the process of issuing banknotes.

 The building that is housing the banknote exhibition is the same building that housed the first bank of Greece in 1845 and has remained a bank ever since.

 Since you are in area, have a quick look in the two churches across the building, St John and Faneromeni which are decorated with excellent icons of the cretan and ionian school of arts.

 The banknotes museum is just 500 metres walk from the main square of Corfu town.
-Use the parking for 3 Euros if you are coming by car.
+You can use the parking of the main square for approximately 3 Euros if you are coming by car.